logo

 Cap Screw Fundamentals for Lug Valves

-A lug-style butterfly valve body features threaded inserts (lugs) that align perfectly with the bolt holes of a pipe flange.
-Unlike wafer valves, which are merely "sandwiched" by long through-bolts, lug valves are secured by individual **cap screws** that thread directly into the valve body from each flange.
-This robust design is what enables a lug valve to be used for dead-end service—a critical advantage for system maintenance, equipment isolation, and safety.
+Lug style butterfly valves feature threaded inserts (lugs) around the body that align perfectly with the bolt holes of the pipeline flange.
+Unlike Wafer valves, which are "sandwiched" using long stud bolts, Lug valves are secured using separate Cap Screws (Hex Bolts) driven into the valve body from each side independently.
+This robust design allows Lug valves to be used for Dead-End Service—crucial for system maintenance, equipment isolation, and safety.

 The Science of Length & Thread Engagement

-The correct cap screw length is a non-negotiable parameter.
-It must be precisely long enough to achieve full, specified thread engagement within the lug for maximum holding strength, but short enough to avoid "bottoming out" (hitting the end of the threaded hole) before achieving the required clamping force.
-Insufficient engagement will strip the threads under operational load, leading to catastrophic failure.
-Bottoming out prevents a proper seal and can damage the valve body.
+Correct Cap Screw length is a non-negotiable parameter.
+It must be long enough to achieve full, specified thread engagement within the lug for maximum holding power, yet short enough to avoid "bottoming out" (hitting the end of the threaded hole) before the clamping force is achieved.
+Insufficient engagement can lead to stripped threads under workload.
+Bottoming out prevents a proper seal and can permanently damage the valve body.

 Correct Cap Screw Installation

-Diagram of correct cap screw thread engagement in a lug valve
+Diagram of correct cap screw thread engagement in lug valve

 How to Use This Archive

-The following master chart is the most comprehensive single-source reference available.
-To use it correctly, please note the following principles:
+The master chart below is the most comprehensive single-source reference available.
+To use it correctly, observe the following principles:

 Data Derivation

-Cap screw lengths are not arbitrarily chosen; they are a direct function of the **mating flange's thickness** as defined by its governing standard (e.g., ASME B16.5, EN 1092-1).
-The lengths provided in this archive are calculated based on these standard flange thicknesses, allowing for proper thread engagement without bottoming out.
-A hyphen (-) or "N/A" indicates that the standard does not typically cover that size/class combination or data is not applicable.
+The Cap Screw length is not arbitrary; it is directly calculated based on the Mating Flange Thickness defined by the applicable standard (e.g., ASME B16.5, EN 1092-1).
+The lengths provided in this archive are calculated to ensure proper thread engagement without bottoming out.
+A hyphen (-) or "N/A" indicates that the standard typically does not cover that size/class combination or the data is not applicable.

 Quantity (Qty)

-The quantity shown is the number of cap screws required for **one flange**.
-For a standard installation between two flanges, you must **order double the quantity shown.**
+The quantities shown represent the number of screws required for ONE flange (one side).
+For a standard installation between two flanges, you must order double the quantity shown.

 The Ultimate Cap Screw Data Chart